InfluxCommunity/influxdb-ruby/README.md

 end
 ```

-Write data with time precision:

-Time precision can be set in 2 ways:
+Write data with time precision (precision can be set in 2 ways):

 ``` ruby
 require 'influxdb'